AJamesPhillips/monitor_actuator/README.md

 ## Description of system

-The system contains many nodes.
-Each node is some form of networked computer.
+    * The system contains many nodes
+        * Each node is some form of networked computer
-The nodes described here are Raspberry Pi Zero with WiFi USB dongles for connectivity.
+            * The nodes described here are Raspberry Pi Zero with WiFi USB dongles for connectivity.
+Other hardware/roles will need different provisioning scripts.
-There can be multiple functions performed by one node.
+        * There can be multiple functions performed by one node.
-There can be multiple users able to access different nodes.
+        * There can be multiple users able to access different nodes.
-There is a central server that allows access to all nodes even behind when they lack a static IP address by utilising reverse SSH tunneling.
+    * A central server allows access to all nodes (via reverse SSH tunnelling).
+        * even if the node's network lacks a public static IP address (Does not yet work on networks that restriction ssh, such as some university or corporate networks).

+## Getting started

+### Clone the repo

+    $ git clone --recursive git@github.com:AJamesPhillips/monitor_actuator.git
+    $ git submodule update --init --recursive  # update the repo submodules

+### Customisation / private credentials / configuration

+The private directory contains all your customisation / private credentials / configuration for your system.

+    private$ git init

+Or if you have an existing repo with credentials / config:

+    $ rm -rf private
+    $ git clone git@yourrepo.com private
+    $ git checkout private

-## What you will need
+### What you will need

-### Basic node
+#### Basic node

   - [ ] 1x Raspberry Pi Zero
   - [ ] 1x micro SD card (8 Gb or more)
   - [ ] 1x USB WiFi dongle
   - [ ] 1x female USB to male micro USB B adapter or cable
-  - [ ] 1x mains to 5V DC power supply and male USB to male micro USB B cable
+  - [ ] 1x mains to 5V DC power supply with male micro USB B cable

 Only needed for set up

   - [ ] 1x micro to full SD card adapter
+  - [ ] 1x male USB to male micro USB B cable
-  - [ ] 1x monitor with HDMI
+  - [ ] \(Optional: 1x monitor with HDMI\)
-  - [ ] 1x HDMI cable
+  - [ ] \(Optional: 1x HDMI cable\)
-  - [ ] 1x HDMI to mini HMDI adapter (Raspberry Pi Zero only)
+  - [ ] \(Optional: 1x HDMI to mini HMDI adapter\)
-  - [ ] 1x keyboard & USB to micro USB B adapter
+  - [ ] \(Optional: 1x keyboard & USB to micro USB B adapter\)
   - [ ] \(Optional: 1x powered USB bus with 2 spaces\)

+### Automated provisioning

+Uses Ansible.

+#### Activate Ansible

+    $ source deploy/ansible/hacking/env-setup
+    $ cd deploy

 ## Set up (Provisioning)

 This will get a Raspberry Pi Zero from nothing to being a node you can (amongst other things):
-  * SSH into locally via WiFi and the hostname you specify or via USB
+  * SSH into locally via USB (and WiFi) on the hostname you specify
   * SSH in using your public-private key
   * Have your own personal user account on the node (useful for access control and later auditing for maintenance or security)